jamiepinheiro/jamiepinheiro.github.io/index.md

   alt: "Sunrise in the Grand Canyon taken by Jamie Pinheiro"
 ---

 I'm a Computer Science '22 graduate from the [University of Waterloo](https://uwaterloo.ca).
+I currently am a Software Engineer at [Jane Street](https://janestreet.com).

-Previously, I've interned as a Software Engineer at [Jane Street](https://janestreet.com), [Instagram](https://instagram.com), [Google](https://google.com), [Microsoft](https://microsoft.com) and [Faire](https://faire.com), working on a range of problems from building powerful developer tools, to scaling large distributed systems.
+Previously, I've interned as a Software Engineer at Jane Street, Instagram, Google, Microsoft and Faire, working on a range of problems from building powerful developer tools, to scaling large distributed systems.
 Feel free to take a look at my [resume](/resume) for more on my experience.

 In my free time, I love to [travel](/travel), explore new food, lift weights, play/watch basketball, [blog](https://medium.com/@jamiepinheiro/searching-for-cyclic-tv-reference-paradoxes-d125ff014279){:target="\_blank"} a bit, and dabble with [photography](/photography).